Dear All,

 From India, Bangalore

-I have been trying to fight for my gratuity for quite time now but my ex-employer has the following excuses, please advise me if have any option to fight for it.
-My last argument with them is as followed
+I have been trying to fight for my gratuity for quite some time now, but my ex-employer has been giving me the following excuses.
+Please advise me if I have any options to fight for it.
+My last argument with them is as follows:

 From the Attached Opinion:

-On going the above provisions under the said Act, I am of the view that the Querist can differ with the view taken by the Hon’ble Madras High Court.
+Upon reviewing the above provisions under the said Act, I am of the view that the Querist can disagree with the view taken by the Hon'ble Madras High Court.
 The language of Section 4(1), and particularly the words emphasized by me above, strongly suggest that Parliament consciously and deliberately prescribed a minimum employment period which an employee must complete before becoming eligible for gratuity.
-The words “after he has rendered continuous service for not less than five years”, to my mind, lay down an absolute minimum which is not susceptible to any reduction, except in cases of death or disablement, which are specifically excluded from the minimum requirement under the proviso.
-When the legislative draftsman uses words in the negative such as “not less than”, or “until” or “unless”, they are normally treated as being imperative in character, and depending on the context in which they are used, the Supreme Court has generally treated them as mandatory.
+The words "after he has rendered continuous service for not less than five years," to my mind, lay down an absolute minimum which is not susceptible to any reduction, except in cases of death or disablement, which are specifically excluded from the minimum requirement under the proviso.
+When the legislative draftsman uses words in the negative such as "not less than," or "until" or "unless," they are normally treated as being imperative in character, and depending on the context in which they are used, the Supreme Court has generally treated them as mandatory.

 Dear Sir,

-I am very glad to know that you did seek an advocate's opinion on this Matter.
-Looks like the advocate ( In his Words )wants to deffier with the view taken by the Hon’ble Madras High Court.
-In that case it does make sense for you not to process my Gratuity without challanging the Hon’ble Madras High Court's verdict.
+I am very glad to know that you sought an advocate's opinion on this matter.
+It seems like the advocate (In his words) wants to differ with the view taken by the Hon'ble Madras High Court.
+In that case, it does make sense for you not to process my gratuity without challenging the Hon'ble Madras High Court's verdict.

 The Advocate: